Lokesh-K07/Voice_Authentication_System-Flask-/README.md

 A secure, web-based Voice Authentication System that combines password-based authentication, voice biometrics, and security question verification to provide a robust user authentication mechanism.
 Users register with their voice samples, answer security questions, and authenticate using voice recognition powered by machine learning.
 This project was developed as a final-year project to demonstrate advanced concepts in web development, audio processing, and machine learning.

+This project implements a voice-based authentication system that integrates speaker recognition, speech content verification, and text-based password validation.
+It leverages deep learning models for speaker identification and speech classification, with a SQLite database to manage user data, audio samples, and voice embeddings.

 ---

  <p align="center">